VICO-UoE/mlpractical/README.md

-(Note: you can do it from your git account if you have one as the above just clone the repo as anonymous user, though it does not matter at this point, as you are not required to submit pull requests)
+(Note: you can do it from your git account if you have one as the above just clone the repo as anonymous user, though it does not matter at this point, as you are not required to submit pull requests, but you are **welcomed** to do so if you think some aspects of the notebooks can be improved!)

 Naviagate to the checked out directory (cd ~/mlpractical) and type: